semo94/visa-browser/README.md

 - Edit product information
 - Create new products

 **Important:** We don't expect you to complete all features in the 3-hour timeframe!

-Choose your focus:
+Choose your focus and tell us:
 - Build a robust, well-structured API
 - Create an intuitive, responsive UI
 - Strike a balance between both